Skip to main content

 9.2 Grafana Notifications

-1. Click the Granfana Icon to get to the landing page.
+1. Click the Granfana Icon to get to the Landing Page and select the LUKSO Dashboard from the list.

 2. Set Metrics Presets